evand3rr/alu-AirBnB_clone/README.md

 You will need to clone the repository of the project from Github.
 This will contain the simple shell program and all of its dependencies.

 git clone https://evand3rr/alu-AirBnB_clone.git

+After cloning the repository, you will find a folder called alu-AirBnB_clone.
+In here there will be several files that allow the program to work.

 Evander Manna e.manna@alustudent.com